htruong/ezpi4me/README.md

 # ezpi4ME - Getting rid of Intel ME, for mere morals

+_The easiest, and most straightforward method to clean Intel ME on any machine._

-This script creates a Raspberry 0 (or any Raspberry Pi) image that can run me_cleaner automatically.
+This project helps you create a Raspberry 0 (or any Raspberry Pi) image that can run me_cleaner automatically.

-This pipeline has been tested to work on a Dell Chromebook 7310.
-It should work with many other Chromebooks and Thinkpads, but have not been verified.
-If you succeeded cleaning your ME with this method, please send me an email.

 Why did I do this?
 --